gazebosim/gz-transport/tutorials/05_services.md

 in a different node.
 Services have two main components: a service provider and a service consumer.
 A service provider is the node that offers the service to the rest of the world.
 The service consumers are the nodes that request the function offered by the provider.
-Note that in Ignition Transport the location of the service is hidden.
+Note that in Gazebo Transport the location of the service is hidden.
 The discovery layer of the library is in charge of discovering and keeping and updated list of services available.